SaraGinsburg/SaraGinsburg.github.io.forFlatiron.blog/_posts/2018-12-13-my_rails_project.markdown

 Students can see assignments listing for the courses that they are taking.
 Students can submit a selected assignment.

-I created models for users, students, subject and assignments.
+I created models for users, students, subjects and assignments.

 Model associations